 So we get a lot of questions on whether the lasers can cut acrylic… The answer is YES!
 Now the 2.8W laser has enough power at manufacturers specified current to cut through acrylic with enough speed to make it worth it!

 The sample in the video and the pictures is from our optical acrylic shielding (we had defect pieces laying around the lab) so we decided to give it try.
 Depending on the material, you might need to adjust the speed or power to get the process you want.
 Many customers say it works great on different kinds of acrylic from opaque black, blue, and brown to semi transparent like the shielding we have.
-We have not tried the clear yet but will shortly and update the post.

 The parameters for our test were: